 It very often implies some kind of difficulty.

-And a few other, like ‘believe’, ‘remember’ and ‘understand’.
+And a few other, like "believe", "remember" and "understand".

-in conditional clauses, see unit 24,
+in conditional clauses, see unit 24, section 7

 See unit 24.

 is much less common than can

 She is permitted to finish work early today.